beautifuldjango/beautifuldjango.github.io/_posts/2016-10-15-diversity.md

 categories: general
 ---

-# Diversity

 Efforts made by the Django community to promote diversity are remarkable.
 This book will attempt to follow the same standards.

-As such, special attention will be given to ensure everybody involved with the project will feel welcome, regardless of their origin, gender, country and anything else that makes them unique.
+As such, special attention will be given to ensure everybody involved with the project will feel welcome, regardless of their origin, gender, country, political view/stance and anything else that makes them unique.

 We hope we can work alongside special interest groups (e.g. Django Girls) to make that happen.